 - CID Name is the text that will be provided by this endpoint device as the Caller ID information for an outbound connection to other endpoints.
 Endpoints with Caller ID display capability will be able to display this information.
 The field has a maximum size of 15 alphanumeric characters. - CID Number is the telephone number that will appear on endpoint devices with Caller ID capability.
 This field has a 10 digit maximum length. - Codec Type is the compression/decompression standard to be used for communication.
 G.711 is currently the only standard supported for audio. - Call Fwd Busy instructs the device to forward an inbound connection to the Dial Code entered in this field if this channel is in use.
 The Dial Code entered must meet the dial code length requirement for the system and be assigned to a valid Valcom IP device.
 If left blank, inbound connections to this channel will receive a busy tone if the channel is already in use.
 This option does not apply to Talkback devices. - Call Fwd No Answer instructs the device to forward an inbound connection to the Dial Code entered in this field if this channel is not answered.
 The period to wait for an answer before forwarding is specified in the Rings dropdown box.
 The Dial Code entered must meet the dial code length requirement for the system and be assigned to a valid Valcom IP device.
 If left blank, inbound connections will ring until answered or abandoned by the caller.
-This option does not apply to Speakers or (VIP-80x) Network Audio Ports. - Auto DTMF on VIP-82x devices only.
-Allows specifying an extension for the VIP-82x to call via the analog connection through an FXS port on the PBX.
-If left back, the VIP-82x will go "off hook" only and will require PBX programming to handle destination of call. - Audio Input Volume specifies the gain applied to the input signal on the Audio Input connection.
+This option does not apply to Speakers or (VIP-80x) Network Audio Ports. - No Fwd Ring Timeout Number of rings to occur before abandoning a call.
+1-20 rings or none for indefinite.
+Default is 5.
+This option is currently available on station devices. - Auto DTMF on VIP-82x and V-9972/VRCPA devices only.
+Allows specifying an extension for these devices to call via the analog connection through an FXS port on a PBX or other page controller.
+If left blank, these devices will go "off hook" only and will require either PBX programming to handle destination of call or dial tone is provided to caller to dial an extension, zone or "room" number on a page controller - Audio Input Volume specifies the gain applied to the input signal on the Audio Input connection.
 The value is set using the slider control, and ranges from -48 to +28 decibels (db).
 A negative value will reduce the volume level of the input; a positive value will increase the volume level. - Audio Output Volume specifies the gain applied to the output signal on the Audio Output connection.
 The value is set using the slider control, and ranges from -48 to +28 decibels (db).
-A negative value will reduce the volume level of the output; a positive value will increase the volume level. - Page Output Volume -- specifies the gain applied to the output signal on the Page Output connection on Emergency Towers.
+A negative value will reduce the volume level of the output; a positive value will increase the volume level.

+• Page Output Volume -- specifies the gain applied to the output signal on the Page Output connection on Emergency Towers.
 The value is set using the slider control, and ranges from -48 to +28 decibels (db).
 A negative value will reduce the volume level of the output; a positive value will increase the volume level.